517: Beginning of the End

 Jayne Mansfield (1933-1967) was a curvaceous B-movie actress who died in a car crash in 1967, when the car she was riding in plowed into the back of a tractor-trailer truck.

 [Imitating.]
-All fighter planes.
+One fighter plane.

 An imitation of the odd-sounding American general seen at the beginning of Show 302, Gamera.